etiennedub/pyk4a/README.md

 Don't forget to add the folder containing the release `k4a.dll` to your Path env variable `C:\Program Files\Azure Kinect SDK v1.2.0\sdk\windows-desktop\amd64\release\bin`

+## Body Tracking SDK

+Make sure the [body tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download) is installed properly.

+Follow the regular installation for pyk4a but add these arguments to your pip call `--global-option="build_ext" --global-option="--enable-body-tracking"`

 ## Example

 For a basic example displaying the first frame, you can run this code: